JoseQuintana20/Motion_Planning/README.md

 Implementation of a Multi-Agent Robotics Motion Planning algorithm within a rectangular workspace, where randomly moving obstacles and tasks are distributed.
 The primary goal is to develop an algorithm that optimizes the agents' movements to minimize the total distance traveled, considering task priorities when applicable.
+The corresponding code can be found in the `Examen3.py`

 ## Video Preview
-Demonstration of Multi-Agent Robotics Motion Planning of the Project through the Following Videos:
+Click on the images below to see the video demonstration of the Multi-Agent Robotics Motion Planning Project:

 Test with priority
 [![Test with priority](https://i.imgur.com/WvK8bUS.png)](https://imgur.com/WvK8bUS)

 Test without priority